A Walter Ulric Story

-I sort of enjoyed being grilled by Julia; I’ve always been attracted to intelligent women, but we had more important things to focus our attention on.
+If I’m being honest, I sort of enjoyed being grilled by Julia; I’ve always been attracted to intelligent women.
+However, we had more important things to focus our attention on.

 “Julia,” said Sheriff Donne, “take it easy on Walter.
 There’s no way they had anything to do with this.”